3fon3fonov/exostriker/docs/source/otbfpu.rst

 Obtaining the best fit parameters uncertainties I
 =================================================

-In order to perform a parameter distribution analysis and estimate the best fits parameters uncertainties, they need to coupled with a *Markov chain Monte Carlo* (**Run MCMC**) sampling scheme using the *emcee sampler*.
+In order to perform a parameter distribution analysis and estimate the best fit parameters uncertainties, they need to be coupled with a *Markov chain Monte Carlo* (**Run MCMC**) sampling scheme using the *emcee sampler*.

 .. image:: images/mcmc.gif
+   :target: _images/mcmc.gif

 First, fill the parameters in *MCMC param.* (Models param.) on I/O parameters panel.